SMPTE/ris-osvp-metadata-camdkit/index.md

           "items": {
             "type": "number"
           },
-          "description": "This list provides optional additonal custom coefficients that can  extend the existing lens model.
-The meaning of and how these characeristics are to be applied to a virtual camera would require negotiation between a particular producer and consumer. "
+          "description": "This list provides optional additional custom coefficients that can extend the existing lens model.
+The meaning of and how these characteristics are to be applied to a virtual camera would require negotiation between a particular producer and consumer. "
         },
         "distortionOffset": {
           "type": "object",